Skip to content

 WHAT IS PRP?

 Platelet-rich plasma (PRP) is a cutting-edge treatment for tendinosis, tendon tears, osteoarthritis, and more.
 We take your blood, spin it in a centrifuge, and inject the platelets under ultrasound guidance.
-Platelets have growth factors that can provide significant pain relief and even regenerate some tissue without surgery.
-PRP is a fantastic method to get you back to living your life with less down time and pain than surgery.
+Platelets contain growth factors that can provide significant pain relief and even help regenerate some tissue without the need for surgery.
+PRP is a fantastic method to get you back to living your life with less downtime and pain than surgery.

 PRP results are not guaranteed and indications may not be approved by the FDA.